Can Do Canines Assistance Dogs

-I'm the breeder behind Can Do Canines Assistance Dogs located in New Hope, MN.
+I'm Karin B., the breeder behind Can Do Canines Assistance Dogs located in New Hope, MN.
 Can Do Canines is dedicated to enhancing the quality of life for people with disabilities by creating mutually beneficial partnerships with specially trained dogs.
 We envision a future in which every person who needs and wants an assistance dog can have one.
 We value client commitment, teamwork, integrity, respect for people, and respect for animals.
 We're an accredited member of Assistance Dogs International, a nonprofit organization whose purpose is to improve the areas of training, placement, and utilization of assistance dogs.

-What makes Karin’s program special
+• What makes your program special?

 A defining characteristic of Can Do Canines is its commitment to find new ways for assistance dogs to help individuals with disabilities.
 The organization’s leadership in ‘thinking outside the box’ can be seen through a variety of innovations.
 Can Do Canines pioneered the training of assistance dogs to detect low glucose levels for people with type I diabetes and Can Do Canines was one of the first organizations in the country to train a Seizure Assist Dog to interact with a Vagus Nerve Stimulator (VNS), a device implanted in the chest of an individual to help control seizures.
 We decide to breed two dogs based upon temperament and structure for working dogs.
 We perform health testing with OFA and genetic clearances.
 It is important to us that we ensure genetic diversity and go away from in-breeding.

-Karin has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Karin has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 Karin may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Karin offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don’t hesitate to reach out to Karin directly.

-Karin has been a member of Good Dog for about 4 years
+• Karin has been a member of Good Dog for about 5 years

 Karin was screened for responsible practices and has been a member since 2020.

-Karin’s links
+• Karin’s links

 Can Do Canines Assistance Dogs meets or exceeds our community standards in these areas: